 Best Places to Visit in Spain:

 Set in the northeastern part of Spain, Barcelona is one of the country’s top tourist spots as it offers everything travellers are searching for from ancient monuments to vibrant shopping, rich history, and booming European nightlife.
 The main attraction in Barcelona is Ciutat Vella, the Old City.
-The common activities in Barcelona include taking a stroll along La Rambla, a tree-lined pedestrian street, and sunbathing on one of the most famous beaches in the region, Barceloneta.
+The common activities in Barcelona include taking a stroll along La Rambla, a tree-lined pedestrian street, sunbathing on one of the most famous beaches in the region, Barceloneta.
+Of course, exploring Barcelona wouldn’t be complete without seeing the remarkable Gaudi buildings.

 Situated at the foot of the Sierra Nevada mountains of southern Spain, Granada is the capital of the province by the same name.
 Its mid-sized area offers a great mix of spectacular sights, traditional cultures, and a vibrant nightlife.
 Yet above all, it is the birthplace of the Alhambra, a pinnacle of Moorish architecture that epitomizes the Andalusian culture and one of Europe ‘s great architectural sights.